 Alcohol related brain damage is treatable

-If ARBD is caught early it is treatable but many people simply do not recognise the illness until they are beyond treatment.
-This has lead Alcohol Concern Cymru to call for more awareness of ARBD and better training for health workers on the front lines.
+If ARBD is caught early, it is treatable, but many people simply do not recognise the illness until they are beyond treatment.
+This has led Alcohol Concern Cymru to call for more awareness of ARBD and better training for health workers on the front lines.

 Current estimates of ARBD sufferers put the number at around 1.5% of the UK population.
 That figure rises to 30% for heavy drinkers.

-If you have concerns about the effects of alcohol on your or a loved ones brain and cognitive function then call us today to discuss, in confidence, the treatment options that Life Works can offer.
+If you have concerns about the effects of alcohol on yours or a loved one's brain and cognitive function, then call us today to discuss the treatment options that Life Works can offer.